 Each draft final report is peer-reviewed by scientists with appropriate technical expertise, including a biostatistician.
 A compilation of the comments of the reviewers, together with the Review Committee's initial review, is sent to the investigator, who has an opportunity to respond to these comments and, if necessary, to revise the report.
-Occasionally, the Review Committee may request major changes such as additional analyses.
-Subsequently, the Review Committee prepares its commentary.
-The investigator is given an opportunity to comment on the commentary prior to publication.
+At this stage, the Review Committee generally raises questions about methods, data, results and their interpretations, and conclusions drawn by the Principal Investigator.
+Occasionally, the Committee may request additional data analyses.
+After revisions are received at HEI and the Review Committee has discussed them and approved the report, the Review Committee prepares its commentary and an HEI scientific editor edits the report.
+The investigator is given an opportunity to respond to the commentary prior to publication and is asked to address the editor's queries.
 The contractual obligation to prepare a comprehensive final report and to participate in the HEI review process distinguishes HEI from most other funding agencies.
-Potential applicants should be aware of the effort associated with this responsibility.
+Potential applicants should be aware of the effort associated with this responsibility and plan for it accordingly.
+HEI expects that the Principal Investigators and key members of the team will devote time during the last year of the study to the preparation and submission of the final report.
+Investigators should also be aware that report revisions and answering queries from HEI editing staff during the publication process will require additional time at a later date.

-The HEI Research Reports, which consist of the investigator's final report and the Review Committee's commentary, are the principal means by which the Institute communicates results of its research and review processes.
-They are distributed to the motor vehicle industry, the EPA, the scientific community, libraries that serve medical and scientific communities, and the general public.
-In addition, the HEI research reports are registered with the National Technical Information Services.
-Reports that have been published are indicated in Appendix B and are available on HEI's website, www.healtheffects.org.
+The HEI Research Reports, which consist of the investigator's final report and the Review Committee's commentary, are the principal means by which the Institute communicates results of its research and the evaluation and interpretation of those results.
+They are distributed to HEI's public and private sponsors, the scientific community, libraries that serve medical and scientific communities, and the general public.
+In addition, the HEI research reports are registered with the National Technical Information Services and the reports are indexed by bibliographic services such as PubMed.
+Research Reports that have been published are listed in Appendix B and are available on HEI's website, http://pubs.healtheffects.org.